ladinoprojects/solitreo/fontbakery/fontbakery-report.md

 redundant and serve only to increase the font&#x27;s file size.</pre>

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
-	- zero.dnom
-	- five.dnom
-	- one.dnom
-	- uni030C.case
 	- seven.dnom
+	- eight.numr
+	- eight.dnom
+	- qudblrit_qudblrit_qudblrit
+	- greater_greater
-	- five.numr
+	- uni030C.alt
-	- zero.numr
+	- nameme.300
-	- two.numr
+	- uni0306.case
-	- six.dnom
+	- brevecombcy.case
-	- uni0326.case
+	- three.dnom
-	- And 21 more.
+	- And 26 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]